Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Abstract

 \section{Abstract}

 {Accurate calculation of strongly correlated electronic systems requires proper treatment of both static and dynamic correlations, which remains challenging for conventional methods.
 To address this, we present VQE-PDFT, a quantum-classical hybrid framework that integrates variational quantum eigensolver with multiconfiguration pair-density functional theory (MC-PDFT).
 This framework strategically employs quantum circuits for multiconfigurational wavefunction representation while utilizing density functionals for correlation energy evaluation.
-The hybrid strategy maintains accurate treatment of static and dynamic correlations while reducing quantum resource requirements.
-Benchmark validation on the Charge-Transfer dataset confirmed that VQE-PDFT achieves results comparable to conventional MC-PDFT.
+The hybrid strategy maintains accurate treatment of static and dynamic correlations while reducing quantum resource requirements compared to highly expressive quantum algorithms.
+Benchmark validation, performed via noiseless quantum circuit simulator, on the Charge-Transfer dataset confirmed that VQE-PDFT achieved results comparable to conventional MC-PDFT.
 Building upon this, we developed shallow-depth hardware-efficient ansatz circuits and integrated them into a QM/MM multiscale architecture to enable applications in complex biological systems.
-This extended framework, when applied to electron transfer in the European robin cryptochrome protein ErCRY4, yielded transfer rates that align well with experimental measurements.
-Importantly, successful execution on actual quantum hardware demonstrates practical feasibility for biological quantum computing applications, supported by comprehensive error analysis.}
+This extended framework, when applied to electron transfer in the European robin cryptochrome protein ErCRY4 with noiseless simulations, yielded transfer rates that aligned well with experimental measurements.
+Finally, as a proof-of-concept hardware demonstration, we executed the reduced-density-matrix measurements for a single protein conformation on a 13-qubit superconducting device and showed the impact of noise through a comprehensive error analysis.}

 \keywords{Quantum Computing, Multiconfiguration, Electron Transfer, QM/MM}